Liam Öhgren

-Liam Öhgren (born 28 January 2004) is a Swedish professional ice hockey left wing for the Iowa Wild in the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
-He was drafted 19th overall by the Wild in the 2022 NHL Entry Draft.
+Liam Öhgren (born 28 January 2004) is a Swedish professional ice hockey player who is a left winger for the Vancouver Canucks of the National Hockey League (NHL).
+He was drafted 19th overall by the Minnesota Wild in the 2022 NHL entry draft.

 Playing career

-During the 2021–22 season Öhgren split time between Djurgården's J20 team and SHL teams.
-He recorded 33 goals and 25 assists in 30 games in the J20 league.
-He recorded one goal and one assist in 25 games for the SHL team.
+During the 2021–22 season Öhgren split time between Djurgårdens IF's J20 team and SHL teams.
+He recorded 33 goals and 25 assists in 30 games in the J20 league, and recorded one goal and one assist in 25 games for the SHL team.

-Following his selection in the 2022 NHL Entry Draft, Öhgren was signed to a three-year, entry-level contract with the Minnesota Wild on 17 July 2022.
+Following his selection in the 2022 NHL entry draft, Öhgren was signed to a three-year, entry-level contract with the Minnesota Wild on 17 July 2022.

-With Djurgården relegated to the HockeyAllsvenskan in the 2022–23 season, Öhgren continued his development in the second tier league by posting 11 goals and 20 points through 36 regular season games.
-He recorded 8 goals and 13 points in 17 playoff games, however was unable to help Djurgården return to the SHL in losing in the Allsvenskan Finals to Modo Hockey.
+With Djurgårdens IF relegated to the HockeyAllsvenskan in the 2022–23 season, Öhgren continued his development in the second tier league by posting 11 goals and 20 points through 36 regular season games.
+He recorded eight goals and 13 points in 17 playoff games, however was unable to help Djurgårdens IF return to the SHL in losing in the Allsvenskan finals to Modo Hockey.

 In order to continue his development in the SHL, Öhgren agreed to join Färjestad BK on loan from the Minnesota Wild on 10 May 2023.

-On April 10, 2024, he was recalled by the Minnesota Wild and made his NHL debut on April 12 versus the Vegas Golden Knights.
+On 10 April 2024, he was recalled by Minnesota and made his NHL debut on 12 April, in a game against the Vegas Golden Knights.
+On 12 December 2025, Öhgren was traded to the Vancouver Canucks, along with Marco Rossi, Zeev Buium, and a 2026 first-round pick, in exchange for Quinn Hughes.
+Prior to being traded, he was held pointless through 18 games with the Wild but recorded three goals and four assists in 46 games over the past three seasons.

 International play

-Öhgren represented Sweden at the 2022 IIHF World U18 Championships where he served as team captain and recorded three goals and six assists in six games and won a gold medal.
+Öhgren represented Sweden under-18 team at the 2022 World U18 Championships where he served as team captain and recorded three goals and six assists in six games and won a gold medal.